caprica/vlcj/README.md

 Recent News
 ===========

+__January 2025__ Project status update:

+>We're still here!
+>Small incremental improvements continue to be made, mainly to keep track of the ongoing development of VLC 4.x which
+>even now is still in development and seemingly not close to being completed.

 __January 2024__ Project status update:

 >This project is still actively maintained and supported, but activity has been less recently because the main driver